Chocolate Store Reviews and More

 I review chocolate confections (pralines, cordials, bonbons, and other chocolates with stuff in them).
 Here is a web site with reviews of solid chocolates and chocolate bars.
 Here is more information about what I will and will not review.
 Use the geographic index to stores by location.

 Some of my favorite chocolatiers are Jacques Torres, L.A.
 Burdick, Christopher Elbow, La Carambole, Pierre Hermé, and Ginger Elizabeth.
-Some other notable chocolatiers are Patrick Roger, and XOX.

 Reviews